odan/prisma/README.md

 You can keep sensitive information's out of version control with a separate `env.php` for each environment.

-You should store all sensitive information in `env. php` and add the file to your `.gitignore`, so that you do not accidentally commit it to the source control.
+You should store all sensitive information in `env.php` and add the file to your `.gitignore`, so that you do not accidentally commit it to the source control.

 Just rename the file `env.example.php` to `env.php`.